Amsterdam-AI-Team/amsterdam-aiteam-cookiecutter/{{ cookiecutter.repo_name }}/README.md

 ## License

-Distributed under the European Union Public License 1.2 (EUPL-1.2).
+This project is licensed under the terms of the European Union Public License 1.2 (EUPL-1.2).